 E. coli and other bacteria are natural inhabitants of the lower intestine of warm-blooded animals.
 A few strains of E. coli can cause serious illness in humans.

-The City of Portland regularly collects water samples from various locations in the Willamette River and delivers them within six hours to the city's Water Pollution Control Laboratory for analysis.
+Environmental Services field staff deliver water samples within six hours to the city's Water Pollution Control Laboratory for analysis.
 Lab technicians use the Colilert QT method (IDEXX Quanti-Tray®) to analyze samples.
-Results are typically available within 24 hours.
+Results are typically available within 24 hours and posted at www.portlandoregon.gov/bes/RecreationIndex.